Alibi Montana: Personal life

 Alibi Montana was jailed for attempted homicide for more than three-and-a-half years.
 He never apologized or admitted the alleged offence.
 In 2004, the French police summoned him again to question him about the identity of two hooded persons pulling visibly automatic weapons during a DVD the rapper had released in 2004.

-Because of the track "Gros Didier", appearing in Toujours ghetto Vol. 2, he was involved in a law suit with François Grosdidier, a French member of Parliament in Union pour un mouvement populaire (UMP).
+Because of the track "Gros Didier", appearing in Toujours ghetto Vol. 2, he was involved in a lawsuit with François Grosdidier, a French member of Parliament in Union pour un mouvement populaire (UMP).
 Alibi Montana has a younger brother Alino.
 In 2009, he released a joint album with his younger brother under the title Une affaire de famille.